-- Represented Hill Development Corporation in the acquisition of a 65-unit scattered site development including financing provided by Federal Home Loan Bank, the City of New Haven and Yale University and the issuance of low income housing tax credits to Enterprise Social Investment Corp.
+- Represented Hill Development Corporation in the acquisition of a 65-unit scattered site development including financing provided by Federal Home Loan Bank, the City of New Haven, Yale University and low income housing tax credits.

 - Represented the construction lender in the conversion of a vacant hotel property into 173 apartments.
 The project was also financed through federal and state historic tax credits and loans from the two state agencies.